 Why does my PC randomly lose connection?

-It is primarily because of an issue with the hardware or a driver issue.
-The best approach to fix it is resetting the adaptor, updating the driver, and setting up the connection again.
+It is primarily due to an issue with the hardware or a driver problem.
+The best approach to fix it is to reset the adaptor, update the driver, and set up the connection again.
 You may also want to check if the signal from the router is not weak.

 What happens if you reset Network Adaptor?

-When a network adaptor (Wi-Fi or Ethernet) is reset, it will forget every connection made to a router or hotspot, including IP address and any other customization.
+When a network adapter (Wi-Fi or Ethernet) is reset, it will forget every connection made to a router or hotspot, including the IP address and any other customizations.
 You will have to reconnect to all previous connections.